Frequently Asked Questions (FAQs) COVID-19 (Coronavirus) Testing Doctors' Ugent Care Offices

-- Why does the process start with a telehealth visit?
+- Why does the process typically start with a telehealth visit?

-In order to ensure the safety of your employee and others, the telehealth visit allows our provider and staff to assess your employee's symptoms, medical history, potential exposure information and other relevant information without putting your employee or others at unnecessary risk.
-If a trip to a Doctors' Urgent Care Office location is necessary, the testing will likely occur at the employees' care in the parking lot so, once again, we limit potential exposure.
+In order to ensure the safety of the patient and others, the telehealth visit allows our provider and staff to assess the patients' symptoms, medical history, potential exposure information and other relevant information without putting the patient or others at unnecessary risk.
+After the telehealth visit, you will go to the most convenient Doctors' Urgent Care Office location for testing.
+The testing will likely occur at the patients' car in the parking lot so, once again, we limit potential exposure.